 One day you will look back at the Threshold stage as a time of freedom, so treat the ambiguity of this period as an opportunity for innovation, exploration, and adventure.
-Switch from asking “Are we there yet?” to “Are we heading in the right direction?”
-Experiment!
-In the Threshold stage all things are possible.
+Find your values.
+Experiment with bringing them to life.
+Learn what feels right and what works.
+See the primary goal not as creating an outcome in the world but as creating calm, clarity, and confidence in yourselves.

 When did you last experience a major shift in role or identity?
 As you stepped into that new role did you experience uncertainty?
 Would it have been useful to know how to:

 - Stay calm in a crisis, make clearer sense of new situations, and find more opportunities?

 - Have a clearer vision of what you were working towards

 Would it be useful to start learning these things now?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.